Happy New Year my Friends! I’m so excited to introduce The Organize and Refine Your Home Challenge!

 I’ll be providing several resources to help you along and keep you motivated, including:

-- printable monthly checklists to help you keep track of your progress
+- monthly assignment checklists to help you keep track of your assignment progress

 PREPARATION IS THE KEY TO SUCCESS